SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part2.md

 ---
 layout: default
-title: What is a "real" coding language
+title: Part 2 - What is a "real" coding language
 parent: Learn to code - getting started
 ---

-# What is a "real" coding language
+# Part 2 - What is a "real" coding language

 In this article we expore what code is and isn't and what are the "real" coding languages you should learn when you are starting from ground zero.
 There is a view that HTML (hyper-text-mark-up language) & CSS (cascading style sheets) are not "real" computer languages.
 They are text and styling mark-up.
 However, they are computer coding languages - just with simpler and more easy to understand rules.